Loading image...Kiro

 Setup

-Get started with Kiro Web (Preview) by signing in and connecting your GitHub account.
+Get started with Kiro Web (Preview) by signing in and connecting a repository provider.
+Kiro Web works with both GitHub and GitLab.
 Setup steps differ depending on whether you use social login or AWS Identity Center.

 Social login